anj1/ChemicalReactionNetworks.jl/README.md

 #### Inquiring Reaction Nets

 Given a CRN, one can find its *conservation laws*, which describe the underlying species that are conserved by all the reactions in the CRN.
-For instance, going back to the example of combustion of methane,
+For instance, let's consider the ammonia example:

 Similarly, one can find the *cycles* of a CRN, which are the set of reactions that, when performed in a certain order and a certain number of times, result in a *zero* change of concentration of the reactants.
 For example: